zsjdddfw/ACPorscheSupercup2016Season/README.md

 * Corrected race start time.
 Now the race start time is as close as possible to the race session time on real official timetables.
 * New start screen.
 Logos are made to resemble actual logo used in EuroSport live broadcast.
 * Due to the [Hungaroring track on RaceDepartment](http://www.racedepartment.com/downloads/hungaroring.2577/) being broken for offline racoing, planned update to add Hungaroring is canceled.
-[/LIST]

-[B]0.1 2017-01-29[/B]
+### 0.1 2017-01-29
 Initial release

-Still WIP, you can check [the lastest version on RaceDepartment](http://www.racedepartment.com/downloads/porsche-supercup-2016-season.13661/)
+*Still WIP, you can check [the lastest version on RaceDepartment](http://www.racedepartment.com/downloads/porsche-supercup-2016-season.13661/)*